stephanbracke/intermagnet-technical-manual/chapters/intermagnet/intro.rst

 Introduction
 ============

-The genesis of INTERMAGNET resulted from a convergence of scientific need and emerging technology.
+The Genesis of INTERMAGNET resulted from a convergence of scientific need and emerging technology.
 The growing interest and importance of space weather fostered a need for "near real-time" magnetic data, and the semi-automation of some of